Last Updated on May 20, 2021 by Travels with Kids

 Don’t forget to keep your eye out for the Malleefowl as you head on through Munglinup (pronounced Mun-gli-nup!) before; finally, you reach the objective of your road trip: Esperance, Western Australia.

 We will base ourselves in Esperance for the next 2 nights to give you plenty of time to explore.
 On your first night, you might like to explore one of Esperance’s ‘closer to town’ attractions.
 Twilight Bay is just 10 minutes out of Esperance and a beautiful beach to get started.
-All around Western Australia we highly recommend dropping into the local visitor center (also known as tourist bureau) to get up to date advice.
+All around Western Australia we highly recommend dropping into the local visitor center (also known as the tourist bureau) to get up-to-date advice.

 Esperance Visitor Centre

 Things always change and the best source of information in any small town is the visitor centre.
 We highly recommend dropping into the Esperance Visitor Centre when you arrive to get a local’s tips on what to see and do!

 Pink Lake is also 10 minutes out of Esperance though you might want to read the reviews before you go!